Skip to main content

 As we go through selections together, allowances get replaced with actual numbers, and the estimate becomes the construction budget.
 By the time we get to demo, we've usually peeked under the hood as much as possible—sometimes cutting exploratory holes during design to understand exactly what we have.
 Huge surprises are rare when we've done proper due diligence.

-Ready to Discuss Your Whole-Home Remodel?
+Ready to Discuss Your High-End St. Pete Whole-Home Remodel?

-Planning Your Whole-Home Remodel
+Planning Your Remodel

 The Golden Rule

 The more decisions made sooner, the better.
 Always.
 Every selection finalized during design saves time and money during construction.
+Our complete guide to the home remodeling process covers everything from budgeting through construction.

 Revolution isn't technically a design-build firm—we don't keep design professionals on salary.
 Instead, we partner with third-party architects and designers we've worked with for years.
 We're a hybrid: we can handle design and charge for it, but usually pair clients with a designer so their intellectual property remains theirs.
+Revolution coordinates design and construction under one contract, with us as your single point of accountability.
+Read our breakdown of contractor delivery models — design-build, design-bid-build, and the hybrid lane for how the tradeoffs compare and where Revolution fits.

 Working with Designers

 Clients who work with a good designer have an easier time than those who design by committee.
-A designer adds organization and acts like an extra project manager for the client side—handling the constant stream of decisions and questions.
+A designer adds organization and acts like an extra project manager for the client side — handling the constant stream of decisions and questions.

 Pre-Construction Investigation